jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Weapon (trident), uncommon (requires attunement)

 This trident is a magic weapon.
 It has 3 charges.
-While you carry it, you can use an action and expend 1 charge to cast [[dominate beast]] (save DC 15) from it on a beast that has an innate swimming speed.
+While you carry it, you can use an action and expend 1 charge to cast [[Dominate Beast]] (save DC 15) from it on a beast that has an innate swimming speed.
 The trident regains 1d3 expended charges daily at dawn.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#UniversalSolvent)[Universal Solvent](https://www.dndbeyond.com/magic-items/4785-universal-solvent)